lrondanini/bit-box/README.md

 bitBox.Start(false, nil)
 ```

-To start a node as go routine:
+To start a node as a routine:

 ```
 var conf utils.Configuration